You need rest. You’re grumpy. Plum pooped. In fact, you’re slurring sentences so badly people think you have a drinking problem.

 Beware!
 Done wrongly, baby sleep training is the darkest of foes.
 It takes those hopes of a restful tomorrow and dashes them on the Cliffs of Crankiness.

 There are 7 pitfalls in sleep training babies that trip up many new parents.
+Let me teach you how to avoid being one of them.

-Baby Sleep Training Disaster #1:
+Baby Sleep Training Mistake #1:

 Trying to Sleep Coach Too Early